Land: Climate

 Earth's land interacts with and influences its climate heavily, since the land's surface heats up and cools down faster than air or water.
 Latitude, elevation, topography, reflectivity, and land use all have varying effects on climate.
 The latitude of the land will influence how much solar radiation reaches its surface.
 High latitudes receive less solar radiation than low latitudes.
 The land's topography is important in creating and transforming airflow and precipitation.
 Large landforms, such as mountain ranges, can divert wind energy and make air parcels less dense and therefore able to hold less heat.
 As air rises, this cooling effect causes condensation and precipitation.

 Different types of land cover will influence the land's albedo, a measure of the solar radiation that is reflected, rather than absorbed and transferred to Earth.
 Vegetation has a relatively low albedo, meaning that vegetated surfaces are good absorbers of the sun's energy.
 Forests have an albedo of 10–15 percent while grasslands have an albedo of 15–20 percent.
 In comparison, sandy deserts have an albedo of 25–40 percent.

 Land use by humans also plays a role in the regional and global climate.
 Densely populated cities are warmer and create urban heat islands that have effects on the precipitation, cloud cover, and temperature of the region.

 Features

 A landform is a natural or manmade land feature.
 Landforms together make up a given terrain, and their arrangement in the landscape is known as topography.
-Landforms include hills, mountains, canyons, and valleys, as well as shoreline features such as bays and peninsulas.
+Landforms include hills, mountains, canyons, and valleys, as well as shoreline features such as bays, capes, and peninsulas.